VoodooSMBus/VoodooRMI/README.md

 ## Configuration

-The values below can be edited under Info.plist within the kext itself - these can be changed without recompiling
+The values below can be configured through either `ioio` or ACPI.
+An example SSDT can be found under [the ACPI examples folder](/docs/Acpi_Examples).
 **Note** that using non-integer value causes undefined behaviour which may prevent the kext from loading

 | Value | Default | Description |